Common Foxglove

 Stem: Erect, leafy stems that grow between 0.5 m and 1.5 m tall.
 Stems are densely covered in hairs that become glandular farther up the stem.

 Leaves: Lance-shaped and green, with soft, grey-white hairs covering the top and bottom of the leaves.
-The leaves are 10 – 35 cm long and arranged in a spiral along the stem.
+The leaves are 10 – 35 cm long and spiral along the stem.
 They form a tight rosette at the bottom of the stem and decrease in size up the stem.

 Roots: Fibrous, reaching minimum depths of 15 cm.